preterag/pipecdn/docs/PIPE_POP_SETUP_GUIDE.md

 mkdir -p config
 ```

-Create a file named `config/config.json` with the following content (replace the Solana wallet address with your own):
+Create a file named `config/config.json` with the following content (make sure to use your own Solana wallet address to receive rewards directly):

 ```json
 {